vispean/debian-12-lamp/README.md

 - many thanks to Mike Hillyer and all the other contributors

 ## Connect from host to guest
-- to get the ip address of the guest machine run on the guest machine the following command: `ip addr show` (see screenshots --> virtualmachine_01)
+- to get the ip address of the guest machine run on the guest machine the following command: `ip addr show`
 - open the browser on the host machine
 - enter http://`<insert guest ip address>`/phpMyAdmin (for example: http://192.168.56.10/phpMyAdmin)